aaronfrost/extensions/README.md

 ## Free NYT

 This is an extension to view New York Times articles without having to see the paywall.
+The paywall is crap, as I have to login every few days.
+Though I have access and have logged in recently, it makes me login again.
+Bugs me.
+Until they fix their paywall, this.

 ## Playback Fast AF